Lin Cheng-chieh: Political career

 In August 2006, Lin slapped and kicked Chin Heng-wei, editor of the magazine Contemporary Monthly, during a joint appearance on Formosa TV.
 He was widely criticized by Pan-Blue and Pan-Green political leaders.
 The Million Voices Against Corruption, President Chen Must Go campaign, a movement he had supported, forbid Lin from participating in a sit-in protest against Chen Shui-bian.
 However, Lin was permitted to attend a protest outside the Presidential Office led by the group in September.
 The Taipei District Prosecutors' Office charged Lin with inflicting bodily harm on Chin Heng-wei in October 2006, and Lin was eventually sentenced to a 50-day prison term.
 In August 2007, Lin and others were indicted for their actions during the Presidential Office protest.
 Despite the indictment, Lin continued small protests against Chen by founding the Nine Nine Association.
 In December, he led a gathering of thirty people to protest the renaming of Chiang Kai-shek Memorial Hall.
 When Chen stepped down from the presidency in 2008, Lin petitioned Chen's successor, Ma Ying-jeou, to bring corruption charges against Chen.

+In the 2012 legislative election cycle, Lin ran as an independent candidate in Taitung.
 During the 2016 presidential election, Lin supported Hung Hsiu-chu's campaign.
+After Terry Gou lost the 2019 Kuomintang presidential primary, Lin left the party.

-Personal
+Personal life and death

 Lin was married to musician T. C. Yang.
+He later married Lin Feng-ying.
+Lin Cheng-chieh died at the Taitung branch of the Mackay Memorial Hospital, on 3 June 2025, at the age of 72.
+His family disclosed that Lin had adenocarcinoma of the lung for eight years.